Simple vs. Compound Interest Explained

 How compounding frequency changes results

-More frequent compounding means interest gets added to the balance sooner, so it starts earning its own interest earlier.
-Here is $5,000 at 6% for 10 years with different frequencies:
+More frequent compounding means interest gets added sooner, so it starts earning its own interest earlier.
+On $5,000 at 6% for 10 years:

-The jump from annual to monthly compounding adds approximately $143.
-Going from monthly to daily adds only about $13.
+The jump from annual to monthly adds approximately $143, but going from monthly to daily adds only $13.
 Returns diminish as frequency increases.
-The theoretical maximum is continuous compounding, calculated with the formula A = Pe^(rt), which gives approximately $9,111 here.
+The complete guide to compound interest covers how frequency, time, and contributions interact.

 When each type applies